yarnpkg/rfcs/accepted/0000-plug-an-play.md

 In order to solve this, Plug'n'Play details a special case when a package makes a require call to a package it doesn't own but that the top-level has listed as one of its dependencies.
 In such a case, the require call will succeed, and the path that will be returned will be the exact same one as the one that would be obtained if the top-level package was making the call.

-### e. edit-in-place workflows need different tools
+### E. edit-in-place workflows need different tools

 A quite common debug pattern is to manually edit the `node_modules` files in order to alter the behavior of the program and debug it more easily (by adding `console.log` statements, for example).
 Since the `node_modules` folders don't exist anymore, this isn't directly possible anymore.